 - All end-of-life visitations will follow criteria outlined in Section C. below after meeting all criteria in this section.

 - Employee visitors and/or family members are not allowed into the facility (no exceptions).

 - Visitation to patients with pending or positive COVID-19 test will not be allowed except under the following circumstances:

 a.
-Personal digital media should be considered as an option and utilized prior to considering any physical in-person visitation.
+Personal digital media should be considered as an option and utilized prior to considering any

 b.
 Visits will be pre-approved as essential by both the patient’s physician AND Infection Prevention prior to any allowed visitations (no exceptions).
 Visits will only be considered if visitor is not currently on isolation as a result of a positive exposure (minimum of 7 days post exposure).

 c.
 Approval will include evaluation of risk to the health of the visitor (e.g., visitor might have underlying illness putting them at higher risk for COVID-19) and ability to comply with precautions.

 d.
 Only one immediate family member will be allowed visitation.